dpella/interop-example/README.md

    database process where the Haskell runtime is loaded.

-**Use of foreign function interface (FFI):** Both Postgres and MySQL integrations rely on Haskell's FFI (`foreign export ccall` in [DPella_FFI.hs](./dpella-ffi/src/DPella_FFI.hs)) to expose `wrappedDpellaSampleRandom` to the C bridge code.
-SQLite, on the other hand, uses the `sqlite-simple` library's `createFunction` API directly without needing explicit FFI exports for this purpose---after all, as an embedded RDBMS runs in the same process as the Haskell runtime.
+**Use of foreign function interface (FFI):** Both Postgres and MySQL integrations rely on Haskell's FFI (`foreign export ccall` in [DPella_FFI.hs](./dpella-ffi/src/DPella_FFI.hs)).
+In contrast, SQLite, as an embedded RDBMS, do not need FFI since everything runs under the same process in the Haskell runtime.

 **Custom SQL Function Definition:** Each integration defines a custom SQL function named `dpella_sample_random` that invokes the Haskell implementation.